-The City of Ann Arbor has supported the Housing Commission with \$60,000 for general administration support and support services.
-This grant continued in 2011 as part of the City's budget cycle.
+The City of Ann Arbor has historically supported the Housing Commission with \$60,000 for general administration support and support services.
+This grant continued in FY11 as part of the City's budget cycle.
 This grant is used for funding resource coordinators from CSTS and for administrative costs.

-The City of Ann Arbor provided the Commission with \$228,000 in FY10 for general administrative support and has made a commitment of another \$90,000 for FY11 to assist the Commission during its current state of transition.
+The City of Ann Arbor provided the Commission with \$90,000 in FY10 and \$228,000 in FY11 for general administrative support to assist the Commission during its current state of transition.

-The Commission recently received and adopted the recommendations from a City-paid Operational Needs Assessment resulting in a reorganization adding a Deputy Director and a Financial Analyst and reinstating a Section 8 Manager to its current staffing structure.
-The Commission is being considered as a recipient of funding from the Housing and Human Services Advisory Board (HHSAB) for administrative costs related to adding these positions.
+The Commission received and adopted the recommendations from a City-paid Operational Needs Assessment resulting in a reorganization adding a Deputy Director and reinstating a Section 8 Manager to its current staffing structure.
+The Commission received the City funding referenced above to make these and other staffing changes recommended in the Needs Assessment.